vgiv/sublinio/README.md

 # In English

-Program SublinioW is a "word for word dictionary" designed to facilitatethe the first phase of translation of Esperanto texts (and, possibly, text of other planned languages).
+Program SublinioW is a "word for word dictionary" designed to facilitate the the first phase of translation of Esperanto texts (and, possibly, text of other planned languages).

 Directories: